 An ethereal finale from Lucy;

-Pity I hadn’t started all this a bit earlier.
-We could have performed in the Spiegaltent at The Sydney Festival next week.
-Never mind, let’s look towards the Royal Easter Show.
+It’s a pity I hadn’t started training performers a bit earlier.
+We could have performed in the Spiegaltent at the 2019 Sydney Festival.
+Never mind, let’s look towards the Royal Easter Show in 2021.